-For women who use oestrogen-only MHT, the medication will generally be the same each day.
-However, for women using combined MHT, treatment is available in either continuous or sequential preparations.
-Continuous combined MHT consists of the same dose of oestrogen and progestogen each day and is the most frequently used type.
+Women who use oestrogen-only MHT will take the same medication each day.

+Those using combined MHT have the option of continuous or sequential preparations.
+Continuous combined MHT delivers the same dose of oestrogen and progestogen daily and is the most frequently used type.

 For women within a year of their last period, continuous MHT can often lead to unexpected and unpredictable vaginal spotting or bleeding, and for this reason cyclic MHT treatment is recommended.
-This usually consists of two weeks of combined oestrogen and progestogen treatment followed by two weeks of oestrogen-only treatment, during which a small amount of vaginal bleeding is expected to occur in a predictable fashion, known as a "withdrawal bleed".
+This usually consists of two weeks of oestrogen-only treatment followed by two weeks of combined oestrogen and progestogen treatment, during which a small amount of vaginal bleeding is expected to occur in a predictable fashion, known as a "withdrawal bleed".
 After 12 months, or when withdrawal bleeding ceases, most women can switch to a continuous preparation.